Varroa Mite: Operation Decker Report & Biosecurity Failure

 Key Points of Contention

-AHBIC CEO Danny Le Feuvre highlighted a growing sense of frustration among beekeepers, noting that "inconclusive" findings offer zero protection against the next wave.
+The AHBIC CEO, Danny Le Feuvre, highlighted a growing sense of frustration among beekeepers, noting that "inconclusive" findings offer zero protection against the next wave of threats knocking on Australia's borders.

 No Smoking Gun: The report found no direct evidence of illegal importation or smuggling.